b-shakti/VEHICLE-GEO-DISPERSED-BIG-DATA-PROCESSING/README.md

 This is a hadoop application which will take a vehical info as dataset.

-Before running make sure that "tempDataset" and "finalResult" is already present when you run below command
+Before running make sure that "tempDataset" and "finalResult" is not already present when you run below command

 hdfs dfs -ls